MCFpy/mcf/docs/core_6.md

 **fs** or **feature selection**

 - <a id="fs_other_sample"><strong>fs_other_sample</strong></a>
-	* If True, random sample from training data is used, which will not be used for the causal forest.
+	* If True, a random sample from training data is used, which will not be used for the causal forest.
 If False, the same data is used for feature selection and the causal forest.
 The default is True.
+For small datasets, we recommend changing the parameter to False.

 - <a id="fs_other_sample_share"><strong>fs_other_sample_share</strong></a>
 	* If **fs_other_sample** is set to True, **fs_other_sample_share** determines sample share for feature selection.
 Default is 0.33.